anvlkv/a-nvlkv-xyz/content/portfolio/open EIR/index.md

 category=["photography", "art"]
 +++

 Feeling curious about Kodak Aerochrome - the color infra red film used for aerial photography, I bid on couple rolls and shared them with my friends.
-These are their pictures.
+These are the photos we've made.